ionic-team/ionic-framework/BREAKING.md

 - The `debounce` property's default value has changed from 250 to `undefined`.
 If `debounce` is undefined, the `ionInput` event will fire immediately.

+- The `detail` payload for the `ionInput` event now contains an object with the current `value` as well as the native event that triggered `ionInput`.

 **Design tokens**

 | Token                   | Previous Value | New Value |